Chief Economic Development Officer

 (678) 584-2262 office

-Terrell Davis serves as the Programs and Marketing Coordinator for Partnership Gwinnett.
-In this role, he supports the coordination of events, public relations and marketing efforts for Partnership Gwinnett.
+Terrell Davis serves as Marketing Coordinator for Partnership Gwinnett.
+In this role, he supports the coordination of public relations, digital media and strategic marketing efforts for Partnership Gwinnett.

 Prior to joining the Partnership Gwinnett team, Terrell served as an External Affairs intern at the Georgia Chamber of Commerce where he supported the organization’s communication strategy and event execution.
 As a recent graduate of Georgia College and State University, he holds a Bachelor’s of Arts in Mass Communication with a focus in Strategic Communications.